GoogleCloudPlatform/gke-poc-toolkit/README.md

 ## Introduction

-The GKE PoC toolkit sets out to provide a set of infrastructure as code (IaC) which deploys GKE cluster with a strong security posture that can be used to step through demos, stand up a POC, and deliver a codified example that can be the basis of a production implementation in your own CICD pipelines.
+The GKE Proof of Concept (PoC) Toolkit is a demo generator for Google Kubernetes Engine (GKE).
+It sets out to provide a set of infrastructure as code (IaC) which deploys GKE clusters with a strong security posture that can be used to step through demos, stand up a POC, and deliver a codified example which can be the basis of a production implementation in your own CICD pipelines.

 ## Install